 Rebecca J. Morris, MLIS, PhD

-Adjunct professor of LIS at the University of North Carolina at Greensboro.
+Adjunct professor of LIS.
 She earned her doctoral and master’s degrees at the University of Pittsburgh and holds a bachelor’s degree in elementary and kindergarten education from Pennsylvania State University, Schreyer Honors College.
 Morris has a background as an elementary classroom teacher and middle school librarian.
 She teaches graduate courses in school library curriculum and management, children’s materials and services, and digital media production.
 Her research interests include educational preparation of school librarians and digital storytelling.
 Morris is an active member of AASL and the author of School Libraries and Student Learning: A Guide for School Leaders.
 Email: email@example.com; Twitter: @rebeccajm87

 Leslie B. Preddy, MS